Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 The Polybench kernels split into two sub-groups.
 ATAX, GEMVER, GESUMMV, and MVT share a common IR signature under RAJA: increased control flow complexity (more basic blocks, more branch edges), increased integer arithmetic, and increased loads.
 This pattern is consistent with RAJA's iteration abstractions introducing additional address computation and memory access overhead.
 ADI, however, is structurally distinct: it shows only a modest increase in control flow complexity, with fewer PHI nodes (−8), fewer loops (−3), and notably fewer integer and floating-point arithmetic instructions, yet substantially more loads.
 This unique profile — less compute but more memory pressure — foreshadows a different mechanism of degradation that we examine in Section 5.X.3.

+**`GESUMMV` is structurally indistinguishable from the degraded group.** Its IR profile (more basic blocks, more branch edges, more integer arithmetic, more loads) closely mirrors `ATAX`, `GEMVER`, and `MVT`, yet it incurs less than 1% runtime overhead.
+This confirms that the static IR differences alone do not determine performance impact — the kernel's computational characteristics must mediate the translation from structural overhead to runtime cost.
+We return to this point in Section 5.X.3.